 Leila Weinstein – Program Coordinator, Appalachian Studies Minor & Ramsey Center for Regional Studies; Director, Lunsford Festival.
 (828) 689-1115; email@example.com

 Leila Weinstein received her B.A. in History (minor in Religion) from the University of North Carolina at Chapel Hill and her M.A. in Appalachian Studies from Appalachian State University.
 She teaches courses and organizes programs for students, faculty, and community members that explore the culture, history, and arts of the Appalachian Mountains.
 Prior to working at Mars Hill University, Leila was the Director of Education and Outreach at the Blowing Rock Art and History Museum and was the founding director of the Caldwell County Junior Appalachian Musicians (JAM) Program.
-She currently serves on the board of Junior Appalachian Musicians.
+She currently serves on the board of Junior Appalachian Musicians and on the advisory committee for the Central Appalachia Project of Partners for Sacred Places.

 Dr. Ethan Mannon – Steward of the Heritage Garden; Assistant Professor of English; Interim Director of the Honors Program.
 (828) 689-1189; firstname.lastname@example.org